Owenjeong/owenjeong.github.io/_posts/2023-10-07-valuation_fcff.md

 **2c.
 Estimating the Capital Structure**<br>
 The final inputs for calculating WACC deal with the firm's capital structure, which is a company's mix of equity and debt.
 As previously noted, WACC is a blend of a company’s equity and debt cost of capital based on the company's equity and debt capital ratio.

-To calculate the market value of equity for a firm, we can use the [AlphaWave Data Stock Analysis API](https://rapidapi.com/alphawave/api/stock-analysis/endpoints) to pull the firm's Market Cap from the [Key Statistics](https://rapidapi.com/alphawave/api/stock-analysis?endpoint=apiendpoint_dff4b882-4be4-4169-a700-04275c92bdce) endpoint.

 ```python